XD-DENG/Spark-practice/README.md

  u'"2015-12-12","21:40:13",622505,"3.2.3","x86_64","linux-gnu","stratification","2.2-5","US",4860',
  u'"2015-12-12","23:52:06",805204,"3.2.2","x86_64","mingw32","readxl","0.1.0","CA",104']
 ```

-If we specified the last argument, i.e. seed, then we can reproduce the samples exactly.
+If we specified the last argument, i.e. `seed`, we would be able to reproduce the samples exactly.

 ### Transformation (map & flatMap)

-We may note that each row of the data is a character string, and it would be more convenient to have an array instead.
-So we use `map` to transform them and use `take` method to get the first three rows to check how the resutls look like.
+We may need to note that each row of the data is a character string, and it would be more convenient to have an array in some senarios.
+We can use `map` to transform them and use `take` method to get the first a few rows to check how the resutls look like.

 ```python
 >>> content = raw_content.map(lambda x: x.split(','))
 >>> content.take(3)